-Since the Supreme Court’s landmark ruling that online sellers can be required to collect sales tax, close to three dozen states have begun requiring collection.
+Since the Supreme Court’s landmark ruling that online sellers can be required to collect sales tax, most states that have a sales tax have begun requiring collection.
 A number had passed legislation or adopted regulations in anticipation of the June 2018 ruling, while others did so shortly thereafter.
-And most other states with a sales tax are considering doing the same.

 Main Street retailers in the 45 states with a sales tax are required by law to collect tax on virtually all of their sales.
 The same has always applied to online merchants selling to customers in their own states.
 But with the growth of the internet, local stores have faced increasing competition from large out-of-state online sellers who easily undercut them on pricing because of low overhead and high volume.
 And for more than 25 years, a 1992 Supreme Court ruling gave online sellers an additional unfair price advantage by saying they could not be required to collect sales tax from customers in states where they did not have a physical presence.
 With as much as $25 billion in sales taxes going uncollected each year, the disparity threatened jobs provided by local retailers and became worse as more shopping moved online.

 When online sellers are not required to collect sales tax, they are given an unfair price advantage over local bricks-and-mortar merchants.
 With sales tax amounting to 10 percent in some areas, Main Street retailers have seen increased evidence that their customers are buying online to avoid the tax.

 The disparity in sales tax rules has undermined not only Main Street retailers but also the communities they support.
 The billions of dollars in lost sales tax is revenue badly needed by state and local governments to pay the salaries of essential workers such as police officers, firefighters, ambulance crews, and schoolteachers.
 Those public workers are among retailers’ customers, and when customers lose their jobs retailers lose sales.